 Negotiating With Insurance Companies

 Why do you need evidence for negotiations?
 The stronger your case, the more leverage you have at the bargaining table.
-When insurance companies see you have Tuttle Law representing you, they know that they have to make a serious offer or be prepared for a lawsuit.
+When insurance companies see you have Tuttle Larsen, P.A. representing you, they know that they have to make a serious offer or be prepared for a lawsuit.
 This can help you get the settlement you deserve right away instead of going back and forth with insurers.

 What if the Police Report is Not Accurate?